-...PLAGIARISM AND CHEATING...
+...Plagiarism and Cheating...

-A student may receive a zero on the assignment and an unsatisfactory in citizenship for any incident of cheating.
+A student may receive a zero on the assignment and an unsatisfactory in citizenship for any incident of cheating, which may include AI.
 A student who is allowing another student to copy his/her work is also at fault for cheating.